-We hypothesize that the nervous system uses an optimal code for representing sensory signals and that fidelity requirements of the code change based on top-down information.
-These conditions imply shifts in the neural code and changes in response properties of single neurons that together can be regarded as a global resource allocation.
-Using computer simulation, we explore the efficient representation of sensory input under the assumption of limited capacity and changing nonuniform fidelity requirements.
+We hypothesize that the nervous system uses an optimal code for representing sensory signals, and that fidelity requirements of the code change based on top-down information.
+These conditions imply shifts in the neural code and changes in response properties of single neurons that altogether can be regarded as a global resource allocation.
+Using computer simulation we explore the efficient representation of sensory input under the assumption of limited capacity and changing nonuniform fidelity requirements.

-These simulations show that (1) the modulation of activity of the simulated units matches that observed in animals during selective attention tasks; (2) the magnitude of this modulation depends on the capacity of the neural circuit; (3) the behavior of a single neuron cannot be well characterized by measurements of attentional modulation of only a single sensory stimulus; (4) modulation of coding strategies does not require special mechanisms-it is possible to obtain dramatic modulation even when signals informing the system about fidelity requirements enter the system in a fashion indistinguishable from sensory signals; and (5) even a simple feedforward network can perform sophisticated and dramatic reallocation of processing resources.
+These simulations show that: (i) The modulation of activity of the simulated units matches that observed in animals during selective attention tasks. (ii) The magnitude of this modulation depends on the capacity of the neural circuit. (iii) The behavior of a single neuron cannot be well characterized by measurements of attentional modulation of only a single sensory stimulus. (iv) Modulation of coding strategies does not require special mechanisms: it is possible to obtain dramatic modulation even when signals informing the system about fidelity requirements enter the system in a fashion indistinguishable from sensory signals. (v) Even a simple feedforward network can perform sophisticated and dramatic reallocation of processing resources.